hvihvi/glnt/README.md

 }
 ```

-When ran with this config, `gint` will output a "shouldHaveFormattedMessage" error if any commit messages reachable from `HEAD` and not in `origin/master` is not formatted.
+When ran with this config, `glnt` will output a "shouldHaveFormattedMessage" error if any commit messages reachable from `HEAD` and not in `origin/master` is not formatted.

 All rules can be set to "disabled", "INFO" or "ERROR".
 (TODO: merge enabled & level together in a single field)